TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 The door to the west leads to the library, the door to the east leads to the parlour.

-When the chracters reach the curve, read the following description:
+When the characters reach the curve, read the following description:

 > The rug continues and there's a door at the end of the corridor.